JWalshe86/pizza-ordering-system/README.md

 The program was designed primarily to help the user but elements can help the client [nagswithnotions](nagswithnotions.ie).
 To give real data to the client, the system is linked to a Google Spreadsheet: [Pizza Order Google Spreadsheet](https://docs.google.com/spreadsheets/d/14eg7Jg65BIRgRaMwWoeuFZHibci230T1KNaDBDSYRrE/edit#gid=819050592)

+A welcome Banner with the Nags with Notions colors is presented to the user initially.
+This adds to the user experience and presents the user with a warm welcome.

 ![Welcome Banner](./assets/images/readme_images/features_images/inital_screen_display.png)

+The user is then presented with a menu.
+The menu is the same as Nags with Notions menu.
+The table makes the information easy to read and all the prices are there.
+The user simply has to select which pizza they want.

 ![Menu Display](./assets/images/readme_images/features_images/menu_display.png)

+If the user inputs invalid data they are presented with a red warning.
+This highlights that it must be a number between 1 and
+5. The user is then brought back to enter correct data.

 ![Error display pizza option](./assets/images/readme_images/features_images/error_display_pizza_option.png)

+The user is then asked how many of the pizza they want.
+A limit of ten is given.
+This reflects Nags with Notions order limit.

 ![Quantity Order Display](./assets/images/readme_images/features_images/quantity_order_display.png)

+If the user doesn't input a number between one and ten, then a red warning is presented.
+The user can then re-choose.

 ![Quantity Order Error](./assets/images/readme_images/features_images/quantity_order_error.png)

+The user is then presented with a table labeled 'Your Cart'.
+The user is then presented with their order, the price and total price.
+The user is then given the option to go to checkout or add more items.

 ![Cart Display 1](./assets/images/readme_images/features_images/cart_display_1.png)

+If the user does not enter 'yes' or 'no' a warning prompt is given.

 ![yes no error message](./assets/images/readme_images/bugs_images/yes_no_error_msg.png)

+When adding more items, if the user exceeds 10 items a warning is given.
+These items are not added to the cart and the user is told how many items they've already ordered and how many they can still choose.

 ![Quantity Order Error 2](./assets/images/readme_images/features_images/quantity_order_err2.png)

+As items more items are purchased that cart is updated accordingly the total price is updated.

 ![Cart Display 2](./assets/images/readme_images/features_images/cart_display_2.png)

+When the user presses yes to complete their order, they are presented with all their purchases, the prices, a unique reference number, and an estimated wait time.

 ![Final Display](./assets/images/readme_images/features_images/final_display.png)

+The current items on the menu are taken from Google sheets.

 ![Google Sheets Menu](./assets/images/readme_images/gsheet_menu.png)

+All purchases are updated to an order sheet on Google sheets.
+This allows Nags with Notions to quickly track their sales.

 ![Google Sheets Order](./assets/images/readme_images/ghseet_orders.png)